C++ - Map count() Function

-The C++ map::count function is used to return the number of occurrences of a specified key in the map container.
+The C++ map::count function returns the number of occurrences of a specified key in the map container.
 As a map contains unique keys, hence the function returns either 1 if the key is present in the map or 0 otherwise.

 Syntax